haquema/makers-javascript-fndamentals/contents/6-classes.md

 ## Exercise - a shopping basket

+To complete this exercise, you'll have to:
+  * use `npm init` and `npm install` to setup a project directory and install Jest.
+  * write Jest tests cases for a class.
+  * declare a class and its methods.
+  * use [Jest mocks](https://jestjs.io/docs/es6-class-mocks#automatic-mock) to mock one class in unit tests.

-Implement the two classes `Candy` and `ShoppingBasket` so we can execute the following code:
+We're going to test-drive and implement the two classes `Candy` and `ShoppingBasket` so we can execute the following code:

 ```javascript
 > let candy = new Candy('Mars', 4.99);